Serene, Colorado: History

 The Colorado State Ranger Unit (the former "dry unit" from prohibition days) was summoned to prevent a demonstration by striking coal miners.

 Some 500 protestors showed up at the mine on the morning of November 21.
 The confrontation between strikers and the militia unit resulted in the Columbine Mine Massacre, in which six miners were killed by machine gun, rifle and pistol fire.

 Geography

 Serene was located on rolling hills just west of the present-day Interstate 25 on State Highway 7, north of the State of Colorado Historical Marker that commemorates the Columbine Mine Massacre.
-The area that once was the company town of Serene is now a public landfill in extreme southwestern Weld County, just outside the limits of the town of Erie and the city of Broomfield.
+The area that once was the company town of Serene is now a public landfill in extreme southwestern Weld County, within the town limits of Erie at 40.0242°N 105.0259°W.